 1900 SW 4th Ave, Portland, OR 97201

 Do you own, live, or do business in an unreinforced masonry (URM) building in Portland?
-There are over 1,700 of these structures throughout the city.
+There are approximately 1,650 of these structures throughout the city.
 URMs pose a danger to public safety during an earthquake.
 Numerous examples from around the U.S. and elsewhere show URM buildings are likely to partially or completely collapse when the ground starts shaking.
 When they collapse, these buildings harm residents and people in the surrounding area.
 In order to ensure the safety of resident before the next quake, the City of Portland is working on a mandatory policy to require owners to retrofit these buildings.

-Learn more about the draft policy and give us your feedback online.
+Learn more about the policy and give us your feedback online.
 Your input and comments about this proposed policy and important.

 Learn more about the project background and groups of City staff, property owners and community members that helped developed the Draft Unreinforced Masonry (URM) Building Policy Committee Report.